 • Luke 14:28–30 — Jesus on counting the cost before you build.
 Deliberate preparation as a sign of seriousness of purpose.

-• What conviction have you been carrying about your business that you have not yet acted on — because the evidence isn't there yet?
+• What conviction have you been carrying about your business that you have not yet acted on, because the evidence is not there yet?

 • Where are the single points of failure in your business that clear skies have allowed you to ignore?

-• If the "flood" you quietly sense is coming arrived in the next 18 months, would you be ready — or would you wish you had started building earlier?
+• If the "flood" you sense is coming arrived in the next 18 months, would you be ready, or would you wish you had started building earlier?

 1. Where am I exposed?
-Identify the top two or three areas where your business would be genuinely vulnerable if something changed — a client departed, a platform shifted, a key person left, a market contracted.
+Identify the top two or three areas where your business would be genuinely vulnerable if something changed, a client departed, a platform shifted, a key person left, a market contracted.
 Name them.
-Don't rationalize them.
+Do not rationalize them.

 2. What am I sensing?
-Write down any conviction or burden you've been carrying about the future of your business or industry — regardless of whether the evidence currently supports it.
-Don't edit it for plausibility.
+Write down any conviction or burden you have been carrying about the future of your business or industry, regardless of whether the evidence currently supports it.
+Do not edit it for plausibility.
 Just write what you actually believe is coming.

 3. What would I build if I believed it?
-For each conviction you wrote down: if you treated it with the same seriousness Noah treated God's instruction, what would you actually start doing this week?
-Name one concrete action per item — not a strategy, a step.
+For each conviction you wrote down, if you treated it with the same seriousness Noah treated God's instruction, what would you actually start doing this week?

 4. What is the cost of waiting?
-For each area of exposure and each unacted conviction, calculate what it would cost you — in money, options, relationships, or resilience — to wait another 12 months before beginning to build.
+For each area of exposure, calculate what it would cost you, in money, options, relationships, or resilience, to wait another 12 months before beginning to build.
 Write that cost down.
-Then ask honestly: is the comfort of clear skies worth it?
+Then ask honestly, is the comfort of clear skies worth it?

-Faith moves.
-It builds.
-It prepares — even under clear skies.
+Faith moves, prepares, and builds.
+Even under clear skies.

 Let's keep walking the Road together,